Skip to content

 A spanish snout cranefly sits on a broad jagged leaf with other leaves from the same plant in the background.
 The fly has very long skinny brown legs with a bend halfway down.
 The clear wings lie flat against a very slim brown abdomen that connects to a globular body leading to a tiny but circular head with a long thin snout at leas three times the length of the head.

-The wet areas within the Undercliffs (the calcareous springs, seepages, runnels, streams and patches of fen) are exceptionally important for flies and support many threatened, rare and scarce species.
-This group of flies can’t be found anywhere else in Devon.
-The critical wet features often occur on dynamic unstable slopes where the growth of trees is checked by frequent landslips.
-These flies rely on features which remain wet throughout the year and feed in flower-rich coastal grassland and scrub.
-They are very vulnerable to changes in water quality, hydrology, stability and scrub invasion, and at risk from climate change.
+The wet areas within the undercliffs (the calcareous springs, seepages, runnels, streams and patches of fen) are exceptionally important for flies and support many threatened, rare and scarce species.
+This group of flies is not found anywhere else in Devon.
+The critical wet features often occur on dynamic unstable slopes where tree growth is checked by frequent landslips.
+The flies rely on features which remain wet throughout the year and feed in flower-rich coastal grassland and scrub.
+They’re very vulnerable to changes in water quality, hydrology, stability and scrub invasion, and at risk from climate change.

-There are five species in this group which are listed as Devon Species of Conservation Concern including:
+There are five species in this group that are listed as Devon Species of Conservation Concern including:

 • Platycephala umbracula, a grass fly associated with reedbeds